Please note there are nine walks in and around Carrick Castle other than along the shore-side road.

 All distances and timings of walks are from the castle Carrick Castle from the around the village walk

 Each walk has its own page on the website.
-Walk 2 can clearly be seen from the visitors’ moorings cutting its way across the hillside towards Cruach Mountain to the north-west.
-Another walk (Walk 4) is accessed from the gate just over the new bridge south of the public toilets and takes you up alongside the river into the forest – this area has now been felled over 2017/18.
+Walk 2 can clearly be seen from the visitors’ moorings cutting its way across the hillside towards Cruach mountain to the north-west.
+Another walk (Walk 4) is accessed from the gate just over the new bridge south of the public toilets and takes you up alongside the river into the forest – this area was felled over 2017/18.
 For the advanced walker, it is also possible to walk to Ardentinny.
 The path from Carrick Castle going south for the first part has now been restored (Walk 7).
 Full details of each of the walks are shown with photographs and directions from the castle.

 Walk 8 is currently 2.3 miles from the castle towards Lochgoilhead on the road to Cormonachan Community Woodlands, Carrick Castle by the TV/radio aerials.
 There is a car park there with information signs.
 There are two circular walks; a short half hour one (Squirrel Trail) and an hour one (2.5 km).
 These are graded easy to medium).